DataDog/documentation/content/en/service_management/workflows/actions/set_variables.md

 If you need to change the value of a variable after setting it, you must add an additional **Set variable** step and either reassign the variable or create a new variable.

-Here is an example of a workflow that uses the **Set variable** step:
+Here is an example of a workflow that demonstrates the **Set variable** step:

 1. In your workflow, start with a **Set variable** step to declare a variable called `intList` and give it the value `[1,2,3,4]`.
 1. Add a data transformation **expression** step with the expression `$.Variables.intList.filter(number => number % 2 === 0)` to filter out the odd numbers.